TreyRubino/languages-and-compilers/cool-treewalk-interpreter/lexer/README.md

 tokens with line numbers, and writes them to a `-lex` output file for later consumption by The Parser.
 Error messages are reported with line numbers to aid debugging and to satisfy the specifications provided.

+## Testing
+Testing and test cases for The Lexer were straightforward and testing the lexical structure of a COOL program.
+Scope of testing was token matching, EOF, white space, null characters, string length, comments (single and multiple depth) and correct line number tracking.

 ## References
 [1] “The Cool Reference Manual,” Alex Aiken (et al.), Stanford University, The COOL Language Project, Jan.
 2011.
 [Online].
 Available: https://theory.stanford.edu/~aiken/software/cool/cool-manual.pdf